 At times, a student may have an issue within a course that needs to be resolved so the student can move forward.
 If a student is having issues or problems in a particular course, we ask that the student meet with the course instructor to resolve the issue.
 Students may wish to seek support and guidance from the MPH Program Director/Graduate Coordinator.
 If the issue is not resolved after discussion with the course instructor, the student and course instructor will meet with the MPH Program Director/Graduate Coordinator.
-If the issue is not resolved after discussion with the issue is not resolved at this point, a meeting will be arranged with the Department Chair, the MPH Program Director/Graduate Coordinator, the course instructor, and the student.
+If the issue is not resolved at this point, a meeting will be arranged with the Department Chair, the MPH Program Director/Graduate Coordinator, the course instructor, and the student.